AvolitesLtd/TitanManual/website/versioned_docs/version-14.0/running-the-show/playback-controls.md

 [](https://youtu.be/e5rQAmTCfs0?t=20 "Speed and Size Masters")

-Playbacks can be assigned to a Speed Master and/or a Size Master which allow you to control the speed and size of shapes or effects stored in a cue (or in the case of chases, to modify the speed of the chase).
+Playbacks can be assigned to a **Speed Master** and/or a **Size Master** which allow you to control the speed and size of shapes or effects stored in a cue (or in the case of chases, to modify the speed of the chase).

-There are eight possible Speed Masters and four Size Masters which allow you to separately control the parameters of different playbacks, if you need to – for example Rate Master 1 could be assigned to control position shapes, Rate Master 2 to dimmer shapes, and so on.
+There are twelve possible Speed Masters and four Size Masters which allow you to separately control the parameters of different playbacks, if you need to – for example Rate Master 1 could be assigned to control position shapes, Rate Master 2 to dimmer shapes, and so on.

 A playback is assigned to a Speed/Size Master by pressing \[Effects\] then \[Speed Source\] or \[Size Source\] in the playback Options.
 The following speed sources are available: